 On the off chance anyone’s company is still having their black-tie affair this year, we thought we’d give some advice on what to wear, and what not to wear.
-(Although the best advice we can give you is: ask a colleague who’s already been to the dance at least once.)
-Photo credit at left: the perfect martini, originally uploaded to Flickr by berbercarpet
+(Although the best advice we can give you is: ask a colleague who’s already been to the party at least once, or look for pictures from previous years.)

 1. First of all, ways to tell dressy formal attire is required: generally, your invitation will tell you what to wear.
 Secondary clues that dressy attire is necessary:

 - the event is held on a Saturday, not a Friday

 - significant others are invited